signalcdn/16PF/README.md

 * Basically my entire presentation is a summary of my ideas that was compressed into a 5 minute package.
 * Research will need to be done on legality, security, and other relevant topics should this idea evolve.

+## Product Notes
+* The Clusters are representative of any potential sample or subsample

+* Data Collection creates a flywheel effect wherein the data becomes more useful the more diverse it becomes

+* The project, should it be a nonprofit.
+Lack of data sale drives willingness to use  with it becoming more useful the more people participate

+## Career Steps

+1. Interviewing practitioners and experts

+	I need to interview practictioners and experts to see where and when psychological testing is and isn't useful, and seek out additional ways to derive value from obtained data.

+2. Gaining additional skills and experience

+	I need to target a role which processes and analyses related (mental health or survey) data to build up experience, skills, and a network of thought-aligned friends.
+I took this data analytics bootcamp so that I could give myself the hard skills to act upon just such an idea, but I don't believe that I am ready yet.

+3. Ponder whether I want to live the life of a CEO.

+	I'm serious.

 ## Links